 Learn the basics about how to navigate Opposing Viewpoints by watching Gale's video:

-When you conduct a search, in the top-right section of your results page (titled Everything), you'll find a breakdown of all of the types of resources the search found and the number of each type of resource.
-Click on a resource type (e.g. Academic Journals) to go directly to those resources.
+When you conduct a search, in the top section of your results page, you'll find a breakdown of all of the types of content the search found and the number of each type of content.
+Click on a content type (e.g. Videos) to go directly to those resources.

 Scroll through the center section of the page to view each of the titles your search returned, grouped by type.
 In addition to the title, the source (e.g. NPR Morning Edition) and date of each item are also listed.
 Dates can be very important if you're looking for the most recent information on your topic.